Separation Anxiety Part 2: From Iceberg to Web

 For Professionals

-If you’re a trainer or behaviour professional working with families affected by separation anxiety, you’ll know how vital it is to look beneath the surface and beyond stopwatch training.
+If you’re a trainer or behaviour professional working with families affected by separation anxiety, the SAfe Pro Course will help you go beyond stopwatch desensitisation and towards true readiness-based support.